-The Clerk will inform you (and the Head of School and/or Executive Head and / or LC Chair) in writing of the panel's decision within 5 school days of the meeting.
+The Clerk will inform you (and the Headteacher and / or Chair) in writing of the panel's decision within 5 school days of the meeting.
 The letter will include a summary of the issues, an outline of the main points of discussion, the reasons for the decision and the proposed actions or outcome.
-The panel may suggest you meet with the Head of School and/or Executive Head and / or LC Chair again to agree a way forward.
+The panel may suggest you meet with the Headteacher/ Principal and / or Chair again to agree a way forward.